w3c/wot-thing-description/testing/README.md

 If you did not implement a feature on purpose please indicate this explicitly.

-Any other status will be ignored (e.g. `"null"` as used in the template).
+Any other status will be ignored (e.g., `"null"` as used in the template).
 If you have tested a feature in multiple implementations check in one file per implementation, using as a filename the id given in the template for the implementations' description.